bartekdbc/personal-homepage/README.md

 You can find a demo version [here](https://bartekdbc.github.io/personal-homepage/).

+## General information

+Single page application made in React.
+It includes lists of my projects, skills and things I would like to learn next.

+The repositories are fetched from the GitHub API and they are sorted by create date.
+The website has a theme switcher which changes site's color theme from light to dark.
+The theme color is saved in a local storage.

+At the top of the page there is a "Hire me" button, clicking it will scroll to the bottom of the page, where I have listed all the communication channels through which you can contact me.

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).